 Spare bibshorts Reflective straps

 The conditions were really challenging in terms of clothing.
-There were times when I was wearing nothing but a summer jersey and bibshorts and still sweating terribly, and others when I was wearing literally everything I had, and still felt like I was in the edge of hypothermia.
+There were times when I was wearing nothing but a summer jersey and bibshorts and still sweating terribly, and others when I was wearing literally everything I had, and still felt like I was on the edge of hypothermia.
 I don’t think there’s much to be done about this, sadly.
+Sometimes you just cannot put out enough watts to keep your body temperature up.

 I was very impressed with the Shakedry jacket, which I bought especially for this event.
 Shout out to Sam Thompson, winner of the 2019 edition, who recommended this to me.
 Before this I didn’t even own a waterproof jacket, just because they always turn me into a sweaty mess within seconds of putting the thing on.
 But this one did a very good job of keeping me dry and not boiling me alive at the same time.